John Delany (luthier): Extant instruments

-It is unknown hoe many instruments Delany produced in his lifetime.
-Some of them still survive today and occasionally come up for sale or auction, others are housed as part of collections or exhibits.
+It is unknown how many instruments Delany produced in his lifetime as he did not number them.
+Some of them still survive today and occasionally come up for sale or auction in various states of repair.
 Two of Delany's violins are preserved in the National Museum of Ireland as part of a collection of musical instruments by Irish makers.
-However, these instruments do not reflect his best work, being Stainer-like in style and unpurfled with a dull brown varnish.
-The collection at the National Museum of Ireland also includes instruments by other 18th and 19th century luthiers including Delany's teacher, Thomas Perry, as well as John Mackintosh, Thomas Molineux and George Ward.
+However, these particular examples are said not reflect his best work, being Stainer-like in style and unpurfled with a dull brown varnish.

 Some of Delany's extant instruments: